zackify/zeit-now/README.md

-# GitHub Action for Zeit
+# GitHub Action for ZEIT

 This Action wraps the [Now CLI](https://github.com/zeit/now-cli) to enable common Now commands.